Google Flights: The Best Way to Book a Flight

 What do the travel agencies say?

-There is no question that Google Flights is transforming the way that people book their flights and plan their trips.
+There is no question that Google Flights is transforming the way people book their flights and plan their trips.
 But can a search engine replace the experience of a travel agent?
 Some say yes—Huffington Post even wrote a post titled “6 Google Flights Tricks That Are Better Than Any Travel Agent.”
 But Vicky Puza-Allen, a travel agent with Easthampton Travel, disagrees.

-According to Puza-Allen, flight finder sites like Kayak, Hipmunk, and—yes, Google Flights—are considered third party search engines, meaning that travelers are not dealing directly with the airline, which, in some cases, can be problematic.
+According to Puza-Allen, flight finder sites like Kayak, Hipmunk, and—yes, Google Flights—are considered third-party search engines, meaning that travelers are not dealing directly with the airline, which, in some cases, can be problematic.
 If there’s ever a problem with a flight—cancellation, rescheduling, or overbooking—Puza-Allen said that travelers are usually out of luck.

 “There is no phone number to call those websites,” she comments.
 “There’s no one to go to if something goes wrong.”

 And travel agents, Puza-Allen argues, can help travelers rebook their flight and resume their vacation before other travelers using third-party sites can even find a way to begin to remedy their problem.
+You can also get travel insurance to cover trip cancellations, delays, baggage loss or other problems.

 And, according to Puza-Allen, travel agents will never go out of style.
 Forbes magazine agrees since they published this article “Ten Reasons why You Still Need a Travel Agent.